 It is no secret that Union members earn better wages and benefits than workers who aren’t union members.
 On average, union wages are 27% higher than their nonunion counterparts.
 That is just one reason to organize your workplace.

-There are many reasons to join a union and negotiate a collective bargaining agreement where you work, all you have to do is call our organizer Barry, and we can help.
+There are many reasons to join a union and negotiate a collective bargaining agreement where you work, all you have to do is call and we can help.